scmscomb/scmscomb.github.io/conference.md

 ## Conference Venue

-**Address:** Shanghai Center for Mathematical Sciences, Fudan University, Shanghai, China.
+The conference will take place at the Shanghai Center for Mathematical Sciences (SCMS), Fudan University, Jiangwan Campus, Shanghai, China.

+**Address:**
+Shanghai Center for Mathematical Sciences
+Fudan University, Jiangwan Campus
+No. 2005 Songhu Road, Yangpu District, Shanghai 200438, China

+The Shanghai Center for Mathematical Sciences is located near **Gate 2** of the Jiangwan Campus.

 ### Transportation

+Participants are encouraged to take the Shanghai Metro to **Guofan Road Station** (国帆路站) on Metro Line 10.

+Please exit from **Exit 3**.
+The Shanghai Center for Mathematical Sciences is within walking distance from the station and is closest to Gate 2 of the Jiangwan Campus.

-Please add detailed transportation information here, including directions from Pudong International Airport, Hongqiao Railway Station / Airport, and nearby metro stations.
+Shanghai can also be conveniently reached from both Pudong International Airport and Hongqiao International Airport / Railway Station via metro and taxi services.

 </section>